hanminsik/hanminsik/README.md

 <br>
 Former Republic of Korea Army K263 Anti-Aircraft Vehicles Driver.
 <br>
-I lived in China for 6 years and graduated from Nanjing University in China.
+Lived in China for 6 years and graduated from Nanjing University in China.

 <br>